Skip to content

 }

-await signal(orders.paymentReceived)
+await signal(payments.received)

-// After resume, 'order' is re-fetched automatically
+// After resume, 'current' is re-fetched and re-locked automatically

-// so we see the latest state
+// so we see (and can mutate) the latest state.

-return { success: true, finalStatus: order.status }
+return { success: true, finalStatus: current.status }

 },